nnoelia/Module-1.3/Class 3/Unsolved/01-Stu_Refresher/README.md

 4. Modify the initialized `README.md` file by inserting a quick introduction about yourself:

     * Who are you?
 What is your background?
+    * Noelia, I am from Canada but my parents are from Argentina.

     * What are your career goals?
+    * I hope to get into Blockchain

     * Why did you choose FinTech as a career path?
+    * Always loved tech and finance, best of both worlds

 5. Update the `README.md` file in your online GitHub repository.